Timothy M. Simons, CFA, CIPM, CSCP

-There are a few things that have piqued my interest these last few weeks: (1) the SEC has five Commissioners for the first time in over two years; (2) FINRA has released a consolidated report of findings on recent exams (maybe the first time ever); (3) the interesting case involving Forum Financial Management; and, (4) another interesting case involving a state-registered adviser, Broidy Wealth Advisors.
+There are a few things that have piqued my interest these last few weeks: (1) the SEC has five Commissioners for the first time in over two years; (2) FINRA has released a consolidated report of findings on recent exams (maybe the first time ever); (3) the interesting case involving Forum Financial Management.

 On December 22, the full Senate confirmed Republican Hester Peirce and Democrat Robert Jackson as Commissioners at the SEC.
 Peirce and Jackson support the SEC moving forward on the fiduciary rule in coordination with the Department of Labor (“DOL”), but agree that other priorities may need to be dealt with first, such as increasing the number of investment adviser examinations.
 Over the last few years, the SEC has increased the number of examinations each year, but in some years the investment adviser population has increased by almost as many advisers as the additional exams conducted.